Climate change and CX: How can you help customers with their eco-anxiety?by

 So how does a business go about this?
 The obvious first step is to acknowledge that if allaying your customers’ fears about your brand’s environmental footprint is a customer care issue, then employees in customer care need the requisite skills to deliver that message.

 The consequence of upskilling is that businesses are expected to pay agents more.
-Forrester forecasts that brands will spend $8 billion more on customer service agents this year compared with 2019.
+Forrester forecasted that brands spent $8 billion more on customer service agents in 2020 compared with 2019.
 Businesses will have no choice but to bite the bullet if they are sincere about making positive environmental changes.

 Another obvious approach is to consider environmental impact in customer experience design.
 Rebecca Pinn, a strategist for EPAM Continuum, highlights that CX is the perfect role to take wider business goals towards the environment and translate them into actions that the customer will feel.